PSHE (Personal, Social, Health Education) Policy including Relationships Education, Sex Education and Health Education

 |

-Jigsaw brings together PSHE Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.
+Kapow brings together PSHE Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.
 Teaching strategies are varied and are mindful of preferred learning styles and the need for differentiation.
-Jigsaw is designed as a whole school approach, with all year groups working on the same theme (Puzzle) at the same time.
-This enables each Puzzle to start with an introductory assembly, generating a whole school focus for adults and children alike.
+Kapow is designed as a whole school approach, with all year groups working on the same theme at the same time.

-Every Piece (lesson) contributes to at least one of these aspects of children’s development.
-This is mapped on each Piece and balanced across each year group.
+Every lesson contributes to at least one of these aspects of children’s development.

-All Teachers are responsible for the delivery of Jigsaw.
+- All Teachers are responsible for the delivery of Kapow.

-The PSHE Co-ordinator (F. Francis is responsible for the monitoring and evaluation of Jigsaw
+- The PSHE Co-ordinator (E Fabian is responsible for the monitoring and evaluation of Kapow

 Differentiation/SEN